compunautics/compunaut_rundeck_jobs/docs/node_ops/linux.rst

 This job deletes nodes from Consul, the service discovery and integration mesh that is part of the Compunaut platform.

-It works by targeting any node with 'consul' in its hostname.
+It works by targeting any node with the 'consul_server' tag.
 Using a list of hostnames given in the options, it logs into the node using the 'rundeck-svc' user and then executes the following BASH
 script: